churchmanlab/human-mitoribosome-profiling/README.md

 0. Create STAR index
 1. Trim and align raw reads, remove PCR duplicates  >  get library compositions, RPF length distributions, 5' bedgraphs for viewing on IGV
-2. Calculate periodicity on 5' and 3' ends PER RPF LENGTH  >  Needed for accurately determining A-site transformation, in combination with RPF length distibutions (step 1) and Vplots: RPFlength vs. genomic position (step 3)
+2. Make bed files for Vplots  >  5' and 3' plus(P) and minus(M) files for input to Lengths_vs_Pos_Vplot.R to visualize read lengths along genes
-3. Make bed files for Vplots  >  5' and 3' plus(P) and minus(M) files for input to ScatterPlotLengths.R to visualize read lengths along genes
+3. Calculate periodicity on 5' and 3' ends PER RPF LENGTH  >  Needed for accurately determining A-site transformation, in combination with RPF length distibutions (step 1) and Vplots: RPFlength vs. genomic position (step 3)
 4. A-site transformation  >  get periodicity, A-site bedgraphs for viewing on IGV
 5. Count reads on features using featureCounts  >  get unique- and multi- (all-) aligned readcounts across genes.
 Use in featureCounts_addGeneName_RPK.R to get RPK values
 6. Calculate codon coverage